The Nadas - Come Along for the Ride

 The story begins in Ames, Iowa, circa 1993 where two young Iowa State University Students began learning songs off a mix tape and harmonizing in the stairwell of a fraternity house just off campus.
 Jason was obsessed with the folk music and singer songwriter scene while Mike was more influenced by the early 90's college rock scene.
 Eventually, Jason relented, ushering in an amplified, arena-ready five-piece sound replete with anthemic choruses (“Everybody’s wrong; I’m not a loser!”) and soaring guitar solos (“Storm”).

-These days The Nadas are – Mike and Jason together with bassist Brian Duffey, and drummer Brandon Stone along with Jonanne Tucker on Viola and Keys– brew up a potent mix of Stones-era “Country Honk,” with a healthy dose of 90s alternative rock: distorted, twangy, plaintive – and always melodic.
+These days The Nadas are – Mike and Jason together with bassist Brian Duffey, and drummer Brandon Stone along with Perry Ross on Keys, Guitar and Percussion – brew up a potent mix of Stones-era “Country Honk,” with a healthy dose of 90s alternative rock: distorted, twangy, plaintive – and always melodic.
 Moreover, the band writesmusic evocative of its home state: level-headed and grounded, ambitious and soaring.
 Authentic.
-An electric, an acoustic, a slammin’ rhythm section and sprinkling a smart, subtle keys, The band has churned out 11 studio albums as a five-piece, logging thousands of miles (“We've had more breakdowns and flat tires than most people have had oil changes") performing for thousands of fans.
+An electric, an acoustic, a slammin’ rhythm section and sprinkling a smart, subtle keys, The band has churned out a bakers dozen of studio albums as a five-piece, logging thousands of miles (“We've had more breakdowns and flat tires than most people have had oil changes") performing for thousands of fans.
 To date, the band has moved more 250,000 albums via aptly titled label, Authentic Records (but who's counting anymore).
 In fact, Authentic has home grown a solid roster of local talent of the years, from bands such as Towncrier, Bright Giant and She Swings She Sways, to solo troubadours such as Jason Levasseur, Dick Prall and Benjamin Wagner.
 These are major league players who know the value of a farm team.

-Today finds Jason and Mike at it again, banging out a new batch of songs with those original ingredients two guitars, two voices, four chords and the truth.
+Their last record "Duo, Numero Uno" found Jason and Mike at it again, banging out a batch of songs with those original ingredients two guitars, two voices, four chords and the truth.
 Simple.
 Or is it?
-These ten new songs are invested with a quarter century of hard living: long days, late nights, second marriages and the attendant challenges of being a rock n roll dad.
+These ten songs were invested with a quarter century of hard living: long days, late nights, second marriages and the attendant challenges of being a rock n roll dad.
 Duo - Numero Uno has fun, easy, uplifting songs such as Small Crush (probably a future teen pop smash hit) and Need a Little Lovin' to rich, deep and layer gut punchers like When You Leave (good luck having a dry eye after this song) and Trust Fall and Tu Me Manques.
 They even re invent a couple of old crowd pleasers with Listen Through The Static and their most popular song on digital streaming services, Walk Away.